Convocation: Convocations of Canterbury and York

 The resumption of proper business was brought about by the political changes which had taken place some twenty years earlier.
 Until the Great Reform Bill of 1832, Parliament had been theoretically an Anglican body, and many churchmen began to argue that neither Parliament nor the bishops in the House of Lords expressed the mind of the Church as a whole In 1847 the routine session at the beginning of a new Parliament coincided with the polemical nomination of Dr Hampden to the see of Hereford.
 The formal address to the Queen was debated for six hours and an amendment carried praying the Crown to revive the active powers of convocation.
 The driving force behind the campaign to achieve this was the London banker, Henry Hoare, who dedicated himself to the task.
 The opposition was formidable: half the clergy and most of the laity rejected the idea, many politicians were against it and the two archbishops—John Bird Sumner and Thomas Musgrave—had no desire to revive Convocation.
 The legal basis of the resistance was the claim that convocation could only discuss such business as was expressly specified by the Crown.
 Over the next eight years it was established that it could debate and act provided it did not try to discuss or frame canons and that the archbishop could only prorogue (adjourn) a session with the consent of his fellow diocesans.
-In 1851, Canterbury received a petition, in 1853 it appointed committees and by 1855 Archbishop Sumner was convinced of the value of Convocation and those bishops who had opposed the revival were taking part positively in its debates.
+In 1851, Canterbury received a petition; in 1853, it appointed committees; and by 1855, Archbishop Sumner was convinced of the value of convocation, while those bishops who had opposed the revival were taking part positively in its debates.
 Archbishop Musgrave maintained his opposition until his death in 1860—he even locked the room where it was due to meet—and the Northern Convocation remained inactive until his successor took office.

-The Convocations have always been exclusively clerical assemblies.
-However, in 1885 the Convocations agreed to the establishment of parallel Houses of Laity elected by the lay members of the diocesan conferences.
-These were not part of Convocation; they had no constitutional status and were merely advisory.
-At the beginning of the twentieth century, both Convocations together with their respective houses of laity began to meet as a Representative Council which however had no legal authority or position.
-This was superseded in 1920 by the Church Assembly which was given the right to propose measures to Parliament by the "Enabling Act of 1919".
-The Convocations still exist and their members constitute the two clerical houses of the General Synod but, apart from some residual and formal responsibilities, all legal authority is now vested in the Synod which was established in 1970.
+The convocations have always been exclusively clerical assemblies.
+However, in 1885, the convocations agreed to the establishment of parallel Houses of Laity, elected by the lay members of the diocesan conferences.
+These were not part of the Convocation; they had no constitutional status and were merely advisory.
+At the beginning of the twentieth century, both convocations together with their respective houses of laity began to meet as a Representative Council which however had no legal authority or position.
+This was superseded in 1920 by the Church Assembly which was given the right to propose measures to Parliament by the Church of England Assembly (Powers) Act 1919.
+The convocations still exist and their members constitute the two clerical houses of the General Synod but, apart from some residual and formal responsibilities, all legal authority is now vested in the synod which was established in 1970.